Same-sex marriage (SSM) and civil partnership

 order to avoid offending those who feel that marriage should be a special right

 restricted to opposite-sex couples.
 To many same-sex couples, being able to call their relationship a marriage is the most important right that they seek,

 By mid-2009, public support for same-sex marriage (SSM) had reached 61% while opposition dropped to 33%.
 By late 2010, the ratio of support to opposition is probably approaching 2:1.
-Politicians are discussing changing the definition of marriage to allow all loving committed couples to marry.
-Meanwhile, a lawsuit is planned to make available marriage for same-sex couples and civil partnerships for opposite-sex couples.
+Politicians were discussing changing the definition of marriage to allow all loving committed couples to marry.
+Meanwhile, a lawsuit was planned to make available marriage for same-sex couples.

 On 2011-FEB-14, Valentine's Day, the following announcement appeared in our local newspaper:

 "Government to allow gay church marriage: British media reported Sunday the government is preparing to erase some of the last remaining distinctions between gay partnership and traditional marriage -- allowing gay couples to tie the knot in churches in ceremonies that may be officially known as marriages."

 "Marriage and civil partnership are already virtually identical under British law, but because same-sex unions are carried out by government registrars, the ceremony must take place in a public building and religious references are banned."